 Portals are in danger of being shown the door in the enterprise.

 With the advent of Web-enabled enterprise applications, the need for portals to act as a gateway to the Web has diminished.
+During the dot-com boom, portals developed at light speed with innovation at the integration and presentation layers coming at the expense of management and interoperability considerations.

 A recent Burton Group report examining new portal standards and development explains that the portal market has matured and consolidated as vendors desperate to maintain their relevance have begun to retune what portals can do in the enterprise.